Easy As Cookies

 • Prepare a 15x10x1 inch jelly roll pan (affiliate link).
 Line it with parchment paper going up the sides of the pan.
 (I use binder clips to keep mine in place.)
 Spray the parchment liberally with cooking spray.
 Set aside.

-Place the yolks in a medium or large mixing bowl, and the whites in a large mixing bowl.
+• Place egg yolks in a medium or large mixing bowl, and egg whites in a large mixing bowl.

-• Use a hand mixer (affiliate link) or a stand mixer.
-Beat the 6 egg whites on high speed until soft peaks form.
+• Use an electric hand mixer (affiliate link) on high speed to beat the egg whites until soft peaks form.
 Beat in 2 tablespoons of sugar, then beat in another 2 tablespoons, for a total of ¼ cup.
-(You don't want all the sugar to clump together.)

 • Bake in a 375F oven for around 15 minutes, until the surface springs back if you press on it.
-(A toothpick will also come out clean, but press on the cake first.)
-Prepare your tea towel for rolling while the cake bakes.
-When you remove the cake from the oven, immediately turn out onto your prepared tea towel.
+It should not sound very squishy or fizzy.
+A toothpick will also come out clean, but should be the second way you check.

 While the Cake Bakes